ckirk/notyourguru/src/pages/index.md

         beyond your comfort zone.
 By taking on our challenges, you not only expand your skills and knowledge but also build resilience and confidence in your abilities.
-Not Your Guru Retreats fosters an environment where you can gauge your current strengths and weaknesses, identify areas for improvement, and set realistic goals - fitness or otherwise - tailored to your individual abilities.
+Not Your Guru Retreats fosters an environment where you can gauge your current strengths, identify areas for improvement, and set realistic goals - fitness or otherwise - tailored to your individual abilities.
     - image: /img/logo_500.jpg
       text: Connection to Self, Others, and Nature
       description: Remove yourself from the hustle and bustle of every day life, where